davoodmood/react-bingo/README.md

 ## Live version
 Check the live version [here on Vercel](https://react-bingo-game-gncg5kr9w-davoodmood.vercel.app/).

+**The most important rules in this version:**

+- A player wins by completing a row, column, or diagonal.
+- There's a free slot (always on) in the middle
+- You can have multiple bingos

+**Extra Features**

+1. Randomized numbers and content based on B-I-N-G-O columns.
+2. Two Themes
+3. Card game environment design.

 ## Available Scripts

 In the project directory, you can run: